spookyvision/trenchcoat/README.md

 The general approach is:

-1. Pick a runtime (console/web/embedded) and compile JavaScript/Pixelblaze source to bytecode
+1. Pick a runtime (console/web/embedded) and compile JavaScript/Pixelblaze source to bytecode.
+Pixelblaze examples can be found in `res/`, though as of version `0.5` only `rainbow melt.js` is verified to work - lots of implementation details are still missing!
 2. For embedded only: pick an update path - the web app uses inline compilation + HTTP to UART updates for hot code reload, but if you don't need that, you can also use the bundled `console-compiler` to compile bytecode to disk (`.tcb` for "TrenChcoat Bytecode" is a suggested file extension) and "somehow" have your firmware access it, e.g. via `include_bytes!`.
 If you want to update via http but your mcu is connected via UART (e.g. the bundled `stm32f4-app`), launch `http-to-serial.py /dev/YOUR-SERIAL-DEVICE` as a bridge.
 3. Spawn an `Executor`, `start()` it once and call `do_frame()` as many times as you wish to produce LED colors.
 On `no_std`, "current time" needs to be advanced manually from some timer source (the example app reuses the frame task's scheduling interval). `Executor::exit()` is optional.